Integrating CloudGuard Network Security NVA with Azure Virtual WAN

 Select the SSH key source:

-• If you select to create a new key - enter a new name for the key.
+• If you select to generate a new key pair- select an SSH key type and enter a new name for the key pair.

 • If you select to use an existing key stored in Azure - select your key.

-• If you select to use a public key - enter the key to the text box.
+• If you select to use an existing public key - enter the key to the text box

 Key pair name

-The name depends on the SSH key source.
+The key pair name.
+This parameter depends on the selected SSH public key source.

 SICClosed Secure Internal Communication.
 The Check Point proprietary mechanism with which Check Point computers that run Check Point software authenticate each other over SSL, for secure communication.
 This authentication is based on the certificates issued by the ICA on a Check Point Management Server. key